Want to know where to go to celebrate Super Bowl Sunday in Boston?

 Even though the Patriots won't be returning to the Super Bowl for the 7th time this year, you'll find plenty of parties and other events going on right here in Boston.

 Can't bear to miss being at the game in person?
 Find where to get Super Bowl tickets, cheap flights, and hotel reservations.

-Patriots fans will pack every sports bar in Boston - and we have plenty of them!
-You can expect all the sports bars around Fenway and TD Garden to be packed, but with plenty of big screens, you'll have a good chance at a great view.
+Patriots fans will pack every sport bar in the city.
+You can expect all the sports bars around Fenway and TD Garden to attract plenty of fans, but with plenty of big screens, you'll have a good chance at a great view.

 - Cask 'n Flagon (62 Brookline Ave, near Fenway Park, 617-536-4840) - Featuring special tailgate platters

 - McGreevy's (911 Boylston St, Back Bay, 617-262-0911) - Watch the game on the 20+ HDTVs

 2. More Places with Big Screens in Boston